wlsdzyzl/Dragon/README.md

-## GDLib
+## Dragon
-Green Day is a library for geometry processing.
+Dragon is a library for geometry processing.